Wearing separates all in one color with different textures, and similar shades of that color is monochromatic dressing.

 I consider these looks my palate cleansers.
 I will wear a monochromatic look for a couple of days, and then I am ready to go back to wearing more color.
 There is something very soothing about wearing all black or all white.
-Perhaps it has something to do with the unending data and decision making that is part of every day of my work life.
+Perhaps it has something to do with the neverending data and decision making that is part of every day of my work life.
 I need to reboot occasionally.

 We spent Sunday afternoon at The Biltmore Estate enjoying a late lunch or early dinner on the Veranda at The Inn.